top of page

 Building marketing teams that think, not just execute.

-One area I've become increasingly focused on is marketing communications capability, and it's a different conversation to general communication skills training.
 Large organisations are realising that having a marketing function isn't the same as having marketing capability.
-Teams are executing tasks without the strategic framework to understand why, briefing agencies without the language to get what they actually need, and producing content that's disconnected from business goals.
+Teams are executing tasks without the strategic framework to understand why, briefing agencies without the language to get what they actually need and producing content that's disconnected from business goals.

 Media Interview Scene